 Children's Play Therapy

 Child therapy includes individual play therapy, children's educational groups, and adolescent counseling (for ages 2-18).
-Even though we are officially known as Genesis Women’s Shelter, most of the faces we see belong to children who have been impacted by domestic violence and are fleeing with their mothers to safety.
+Even though we are officially known as Genesis Women’s Shelter & Support, most of the faces we see belong to children who have been impacted by domestic violence and are fleeing with their mothers to safety.
 They are the witnesses and often hidden victims of this family abuse.
 In order to intervene in the cycle of violence, our masters-level therapists use play therapy to facilitate a safe and comfortable environment, allowing children to express their pain and learn that hands are not for hitting and words are not for hurting.

 In order to stop domestic violence from ever starting, prevention efforts must begin at an early age.
 One in three teens are in an abusive relationship today because they do not know the warning signs of abuse, and one half of teens will know a friend involved in a violent relationship.
 Arming teens with information on the warning signs, as well as how to help a friend, is a crucial component to prevention.
 Teens in these violent relationships are at a very high risk to go on to perpetrate further abuse or become victims of domestic violence in adulthood.
 Stopping these relationships in the early phases (before they go on to marriage and children) is a vital step in reducing domestic violence injuries and fatalities, as well as reducing the violence witnessed by future generations of children.